 Qaio et al. (2023) conducted a systematic review and meta-analysis on injectable treatments for knee osteoarthritis, including PRP.
-Thirty-five RCTs comprised of 3104 participants were included.
+Thirty-five RCTs comprised of 3,104 participants were included.
 Outcomes were measured by visual analog score (VAS) and the Western Ontario and McMaster Universities Osteoarthritis (WOMAC) score, as well as treatment-related adverse events.
-In the included studies, treatment ranged from 3 to 24 months.
-All studies reported 3-month outcomes with 31 reporting 6 month, 14 reporting 9 months and 12 months for 14 studies.
-The results showed at 3 months, there were 15 reported WOMAC scores and the groups receiving PRP reported the best outcomes.
-Among all follow up times, the best improvement in WOMAC scores were seen in the participants receiving PRP.
-With regard to VAS scores, PRP showed the second-best outcomes at 3 month follow up and decreased at 6 and 12 months when compared to other injectables.
+In the included studies, treatment ranged from three to 24 months.
+All studies reported three-month outcomes with 31 reporting six months, 14 reporting nine months and 12 months for 14 studies.
+The results showed at three months, there were 15 reported WOMAC scores and the groups receiving PRP reported the best outcomes.
+Among all follow-up times, the best improvement in WOMAC scores were seen in the participants receiving PRP.
+With regard to VAS scores, PRP showed the second-best outcomes at three-month follow-up and decreased at six and 12 months when compared to other injectables.
 The authors concluded that PRP is an effective pain-relieving treatment with the lowest incidence of adverse effects.
 These results are limited by heterogeneity of data between studies, as well as inconsistent numbers of injections reported and follow up times.
 Furthermore, adverse effects were not mentioned.
 Additional high-quality research is needed to validate these findings.